murilopita/404-not-found-master/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.

+So, for this challenge I used Flexbox to put the "hero image" into the left and all the information error into the right.
+I made this 404 Not Found Page with "Desktop First" Method.

+For Mobile version I used Flexbox too but with "flex direction: Column".

 ## Contact